Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act3_crisis/README.md

      - Resolution preparation

 3. **Target Changes**
-   - Modify `story/structure/act_breakdowns/act3_crisis/README.md` to include:
+   - Modify `story/structure/act_breakdowns/act3_crisis/README.md` to clearly outline identified crisis points and their implications on character arcs and narrative flow.
-     - Clearly defined crisis points
-     - Detailed progression of the main conflict
-     - Notes on resolution mechanisms and character impacts

 4. **Validation Points**
    - Verify that all crisis points are documented and clearly defined.